 An even better way to stay organized is to put a pocket divider or zipper pouch behind the donations tracker.
 This way you can place any receipts or paperwork with the tracker.

 While these trackers aren’t the most exciting (they can’t all be piggy banks and pretty monthly calendars), they are so useful in getting organized.
-Even better is they are free and couldn’t be easier to print and use.
+Even better is that they are free and couldn’t be easier to print and use for any size planner.

 Notes on Using the Free Family Binder Printables